 - trying to collect real source ip from agents : we would need to find the information and to manage configuration transition

 - using only the allowed network : easy but does not solve the case of removed agent

 NCH, do you have an idea ?

-#16 Updated by Vincent MEMBRÉ about 3 years ago
+#16 Updated by Vincent MEMBRÉ over 3 years ago

 - Status changed from Released to New